pothamsettyvenky/gitpro/README.md

 url of markdownguide is markdownguide.org
 ## block quotes
 > print("venky")who are you and me as the venky in the collage of kits collage and studying the 4th year cse and i am going to passout in the year 2021 and joining the master course in the european company
+## nested block quotes
+> print("venky")who are you and me as the venky in the collage of kits collage
+>> and studying the 4th year cse and i am going to passout in the year 2021 and
+>>> joining the master course in the european company